medrich/exos_cap/README.md

 * Here, the x-axis is in **Earth radii**; Earth's radius is such units is 1.
 * Lower, upper bounds of 95% CI: (1.96 ER, 2.05 ER)

-**Considering how far away Earth's metrics are from the true population means in each case, I saw no need to use p-values or graphics to underline this point:** ***Earth is very special, and quite unique amongst rocky planets!***
+**Considering how far away Earth's metrics are from the true population means in each case, I saw no need to use p-values or graphics to underline this point:** ***We reject the null hypothesis in each case!
+Earth is very special, and quite unique amongst rocky planets.***

 ...but I do want to highlight how lucky we are to live here.